 Documentation in the form of a single-page certification signed by the contracting authorities for the municipality (or municipalities) and applicant evidencing that the applicant for licensure and host municipality in which the address of the MTC is located have executed a Host Community agreement;

 Documentation that the applicant has conducted a community outreach meeting consistent with the Commission's Guidance for License Applicants on Community Outreach within the six months prior to the application submission date.
-If the MTC will be located in two locations under this License, the applicant must hold separate and distinct community outreach meetings in each municipality.
-Documentation must include:
+If the MTC will be located in two locations under this License, the applicant shall hold separate and distinct community outreach meetings in each municipality.
+Documentation shall include:

 Copy of a notice of the time, place and subject matter of the meeting, including the proposed address of the MTC, that was published in a newspaper of general circulation in the city or town at least 14 calendar days prior to the meeting;

-Copy of the meeting notice filed with the city or town clerk;
+Copy of the meeting notice filed with the city or town clerk, the planning board, the contracting authority for the municipality and local cannabis licensing authority, if applicable;

 Attestation that at least one meeting was held within the municipality where the MTC is proposed to be located;